oaqa/gerp/README.md

 GERP Framework
 ==============

-Data object and logic definition for GERP Framework, which standardizes the four key processing steps: generation, evidencing, ranking, and pruning, to achieve each individual information processing task.
+Data object and logic definition for GERP Framework, which standardizes the four key processing steps: generation, evidencing, ranking, and pruning, to accomplish each individual information processing task.
+The standardized GERP-compatible pipeline allows to easily reuse components and formal performance analysis.

 1. __Generators__ will be executed in parallel given the _dependencies_ that the generator requires as input arguments.
 2. All raw types will be collected and processed by each __Evidencer__. __Evidences__ are required to be created for all raw input types in each evidencer.